 The Joy of Atonement

 Offering an apology is a brave and powerful act in which we commit to a nobler, more just world.
-It might seem like a diminishment, but accepting and articulating responsibility for misdeeds not only honors those whom we harm, but it also expands our own sense of agency, reminding us that we have more impact on others than we might have considered and that we might harness that agency for good.
+It might seem like a diminishment, but accepting and articulating responsibility for misdeeds not only honors those whom we harm, but it also expands our own sense of agency.
 Discover the power of apology, learn the ancient Jewish approach to restorative justice, and explore how to apply these values in your own life.

 Temple of the Stranger

 Temple of the Stranger is a pop-up Judaic prayer service welcoming to all people and to all parts of who we are.
 A trauma-centered service, it welcomes in our brokenness, and celebrates our strength.
 Book Jericho to bring Temple of the Stranger to your community!